Elendow/SpritedowAnimator/README.md

 - **Ignore TimeScale** will set the animation to ignore the game TimeScale.
 - **Play on Awake** will start playing when the object awakes.
   - **One Shot** if false the animation will loop infinite times.
+    - **Delay** if true a delay between loops will be made
+      - **Min** minimum delay time
+      - **Max** maximum delay time
+  - **Disable Renderer On Finish** will disable the renderer after every loop cycle if there’s a delay specified or will disable the renderer after the animation ends if it’s not looping.
   - **Backwards** if true the animation will play backwards.
-  - **Random Animation** if true the start animation will be random, and the animation will randomly change after every loop cicle.
+  - **Random Animation** if true the start animation will be random, and the animation will randomly change after every loop cycle.
   - **Start Animation** is the animation that will plays when **Play on Awake** is true.
+This is disabled if Random Animation is selected.
 - **Animations** is a list with all the animations.

 # Using the animations